SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_Jupiter_VM3000.md

 # Grass Valley Jupiter VM3000

-The Jupiter VM 3000 system controller is a (matrix) control system from GrassValley that supports a range of distribution switching systems, machine control and remote control panels.
+The Jupiter VM 3000 system controller is a (matrix) control system from Grass Valley that supports a range of distribution switching systems, machine control and remote control panels.

 ## About